JBZoo/CSV-Blueprint/README.md

       date_less: now                    # Example of current date and time
       date_max: +1 day                  # Example of relative future date
       date_format: Y-m-d                # Check strict format of the date.
-      is_date: true                     # Accepts arbitrary date format.
-Is shows error if failed to convert to timestamp.
-      is_timezone: true                 # Allow only timezone identifiers.
-Case-insensitive.
-Example: "Europe/London", "utc".
-      is_timezone_offset: true          # Allow only timezone offsets.
-Example: "+03:00".
-      is_time: true                     # Check if the cell value is a valid time in the format "HH:MM:SS AM/PM" / "HH:MM:SS" / "HH:MM".
-Case-insensitive.
-      is_leap_year: true                # Check if the cell value is a leap year.
-Example: "2008", "2008-02-29 23:59:59 UTC".

       # Date Intervals.
 Under the hood, the strings are converted to seconds and compared.
       # See: https://www.php.net/manual/en/class.dateinterval.php